ludufre/xmworkers/README.md

 http://xmworkers.ludufre.com

-Because of lack support of HTTPS on Miner API, we can only host the dashboard without HTTPS... ([more details](https://love2dev.com/blog/chrome-mixed-content/))
+Because Chrome/Edge block mixed content (access HTTP from HTTPS) and normaly the Miners are configured without HTTPS/SSL, I hosted the dashboard without HTTPS... ([more details](https://love2dev.com/blog/chrome-mixed-content/))

 You can import you current list in `Add` button.
 Just paste the exported URL from original dashboard.